AdobeDocs/workfront.fr-FR/help/quicksilver/planning/records/add-a-connected-records-page-to-a-record.md

       * **View** to open the record page in a new tab
       * **Copy link** to copy a link to the record page
       * **Disconnect** to disconnect the object from the record you are viewing.
-      >[!TIP]
-      >
+      TIP
-      >You can select more than one record or object to disconnect them.
+      You can select more than one record or object to disconnect them.
       -->

-### Gérer la vue Liste de projets dans la page des enregistrements connectés
+### Gérer la page des enregistrements connectés pour les projets Workfront

 Lorsque vous créez une page d’enregistrements connectés pour les projets Workfront connectés, procédez comme suit :